Collecting Payment Methods

 import React, { useRef, useState } from 'react';

-import { useBtAi } from '@btai/react-sdk';
+import { useBasisTheory } from '@basis-theory-ai/react';

 function PaymentForm() {